 The shelves are best for proteins such as meat, dairy, eggs, seafood, meal prep containers, and leftovers.
 The temperature is the most stable so it keeps perishables at a consistent chilled temp.

 The drawers are best for produce such as fruits, vegetables, and some herbs.
 Not all fruits and vegetables should be stored in the fridge, such as tomatoes, cucumbers, avocados, melons, and stone fruits (those with a pit like peaches, plums, nectarines, apricots) but most produce is best kept refrigerated.
 The drawers are the most humid space in the fridge, which helps preserve the flavor and texture of your produce.

-In food safety we follow the rule” first in first out” (or FIFO as it’s abbreviated) which is just what it sounds like.
-Put new food in the back or on the bottom of a stack and use the older food first.
+In food safety, we follow the rule” first in, first out” (or FIFO as it’s abbreviated), which is just what it sounds like.
+Put new food in the back or bottom of a stack and use the older food first.
 This ensures that the oldest food is eaten first and doesn’t get pushed to the back and goes bad.

 Keeping your fridge organized can help you feel less stressed (reduce stress eating/snacking), reduce food waste and improve efficiency.
 Instead of digging around trying to find things in the fridge only to discover moldy chicken gone bad, you can easily locate what you need in a snap.
 Happy eating.

 Dr. A’nna strives to inspire people to optimally fuel their body to achieve their best and have a positive impact on the world.
 She is the only combined Ph.D./RD specializing in sports performance nutrition in the world with all Ivy League degrees and the Chief Research Officer at AthleteBloodTest.